Talking ArtZ Episode 08 | Ian Neil Morrison talking to Bruce Cale on June 1st 2019 at the Carrington

 Blue Mountains Creative Arts Network also presents curated and selected exhibitions at United Cinemas, Katoomba in The Gallery, and at other suitable exhibition venues.
-The exhibitions showcase the work of diverse range of selected local contemporary artists – painters, photographers and sculptors.
+The exhibitions showcase the work of a diverse range of selected local contemporary artists – painters, photographers and sculptors.
 All works exhibited are available for purchase.

 Welcome to the Blue Mountains Arts Trail with open arts studios throughout the year and formal Arts Trail Events scheduled during the year.

 Please select from current Open Studio or use the Arts Trail map to select studios which suit you.

 2019 Creative Leaders